Contents

 The house is a well-preserved Elizabethan estate that’s been in the care of the National Trust since 1953.

-Several families have had guardianship of the estate.
+Several families have served as guardians of the estate.

-The estate was inherited by the Arundell family through marriage around 700 years ago, where in 1572, John Arundell V began building the house you see today.
+The estate was inherited by the Arundell family through marriage around 700 years ago.
+In 1572, John Arundell V began building the house you see today.

-Sir Thomas Dyke Acland only stayed during his political visits into the county and used the Great Hall to entertain his guests around the enormous table.
+Sir Thomas Dyke Acland only stayed during his political visits to the county and used the Great Hall to entertain his guests around the enormous table.

-Initially tenants of the last private owners, the Elton family took over the Trerice tenancy when the NT bought the place in 1953.
+Initially, the tenants of the last private owners, the Elton family, continued the Trerice tenancy when the NT acquired the property in 1953.

-John Elton paid to repair the roof and remaining parts of Trerice and rebuilt the fallen North Wing, intending to create a comfortable family home.
+John Elton paid to repair the roof and the remaining parts of Trerice, and to rebuild the fallen North Wing, intending to create a comfortable family home.

 What’s at Trerice National Trust?